nrsalinas/nrsalinas.github.io/index.md

 Hola.
 Welcome to my personal website.

 Here you will find info about my research and academic activities.
-Although I have spent most of my career working on diversity, conservation, and evolutionary biology of Neotropical plants, I have become interested on biodiversity informatics during the last few years.
+I am a botanist who has worked mostly on diversity, conservation, and evolutionary biology of Neotropical plants.
+However, during the last few years I have also become interested on biodiversity informatics and computational biology.

 Currently, I am a Gerstner postdoctoral fellow at the American Museum of Natural History, working under the supervision of [Ward Wheeler](https://wardwheeler.wordpress.com/).
 My postdoctoral project aims to implement graph statistical models to study patterns of geographic distributions among multiple organisms; that is, to delimit areas of endemism.